How are reductions in decibels (dB) and sound levels perceived?

 Combine sound-absorbing screens and acoustic solutions to create a better working environment.

-By using a balanced combination of soundproofing and sound absorption, you can create an optimal sound environment tailored to your needs.
+By using a balanced combination of sound insulation and sound absorption, you can create an optimal sound environment tailored to your needs.

 Understand and control sound levels effectively

-Understanding how sound reduction in dB is perceived is key to creating a pleasant and functional sound environment.
-The most important insights include:
+Understanding how sound reduction in dB is perceived is key to creating a comfortable and functional sound environment.
+Key insights include:

 The sound experience changes logarithmically